eliabieri/wg_display/project_report.md

 This project uses the built-in test support of Rust.
 Tests are simple functions that are annotated with `#[test]`.
-They live in the same file as the code they test but are located in their own module called `tests`.
+They live in the same file as the code they test, but are located in their own module called `tests`.
 This module is only compiled when running the tests.
 `Cargo` provides a command to run all tests in a crate.